-For decades the Delta pit supplied much of the gravel for the development of Tsawwassen, but by the early 1970s locals wanted all the pits gone, even though the southwest corner of the municipal pit was still being used as a source of gravel for Delta.
+For decades the Delta-owned pit supplied much of the gravel for the development of Tsawwassen, but by the early 1970s locals wanted the pits gone, even though the southwest corner of the municipal pit was still being used as a source of gravel for Delta.

-Following the death of the little boy, then-mayor Dugald Morrison said Hodgins would be sent a notice to make whatever changes were necessary to comply with municipal bylaws.
+Following the tragedy, then-mayor Dugald Morrison said the private pit's owner, George Hodgins would be sent a notice to make whatever changes were necessary to comply with municipal bylaws.
 The mayor's statement followed a meeting with a group of Pebble Hill residents who said they had been warning about the dangers.

 It didn't take long for the municipality to clash with Hodgins over the safety of his site as he threatened a lawsuit over a newly erected fence around his pit.
 He also noted he personally observed 75 children playing in the municipal pit that was supposedly also fenced.

-Meanwhile, a new TBA committee formed to coordinate the various groups interested in doing something about the gravel pits.
+Meanwhile, a new TBA committee formed to coordinate the various groups interested in doing something about both gravel pits.